guardianproject/info/content/blog/2025-11-13-orbot-kindness/index.md

   - community
 ---

-Today is [World Kindess Day](https://en.wikipedia.org/wiki/World_Kindness_Day).
+Today is [World Kindness Day](https://en.wikipedia.org/wiki/World_Kindness_Day).
 As stated on Wikipedia, "World Kindness Day is to highlight good deeds in the community focusing on the positive power and the common thread of kindness for good which binds us."

 <a href="https://en.wikipedia.org/wiki/World_Kindness_Day"><img src="worldkindnessday.png" width=200/></a>

 Now that world __bind__ is particularly meaningful to use in a technical way - when a remote computer connects to another computer over a network, whether peer-to-peer or a server, one way to state what happens is "binding to their socket port".
 Especially considering something like the [tor network](https://torproject.org), which is powered by volunteer organizations and inviduals around the world sharing their network resources, there is a great deal of positive, community "good which binds us" going on.

 So on this auspicious day of kindness, we wanted to share some new guidance we have put together about __KINDNESS MODE__, a feature for helping others in need, available in our app, [Orbot for Android and iOS](https://orbot.app).
-Kindess Mode is our name for the underlying technology also known as "Snowflake", which helps people get around extreme forms of network censorship and filtering.
+Kindness Mode is our name for the underlying technology also known as "Snowflake", which helps people get around extreme forms of network censorship and filtering.

 ## Running a Snowflake Proxy